kleene-project/docs/get-started/02_our_app.md

    $ klee image create fetch-auto
    ```

-2. In order for you to isolate your containers from the host networking create a dedicated network to use for our containers:
+2. *Optional*: In order for you to isolate your containers from the host networking create a dedicated network to use for our containers:

    ```console
    $ klee network create --subnet 10.13.37.0/24 testnet
    ```

-   In general it is good practice to connect your containers to a network
-   instead of using the fallback `host` network driver, that does not use
+   It is recommended to connect containers to a network, instead of using the
-   networks but comes with much less networking isolation compared to containers
-   using the `ipnet` or `vnet` network driver.
+   default `host` network driver for connectivty.
+Using networks provides
+   a higher degree of isolation from the host's networking configuration.
+   If you decide to use the `host` network driver instead, remember to omit the
+   `-n testnet` option when creating containers in this guide.

 ## Build the app's container image